China-USA-Mathematics-Research-Group/ChatGPT/README.md

+# Remarkable Quote (from Sunday, March 12 NY Times)
+In 2018, Sundar Pichai, the chief executive of Google — and not one of the tech executives known for overstatement — said, “A.I. is probably the most important thing humanity has ever worked on.
+I think of it as something more profound than electricity or fire.”

 # CHATGPT+GeoGebra Video (Nice ideas!)
 Rather than generating GeoGebra code with ChatGPT, I think a more realistic use of the software is to open GeoGebra next to ChatGPT and ask ChatGPT to provide GeoGebra steps to help explain concepts.
 For instance, I had a very engaging time tonight asking ChatGPT to explain slope to me using GeoGebra.
 As I use the tool, I can't help feeling that I'm talking to a precocious child who needs help explaining.
 We literally need to teach ChatGPT how to talk to students ("slow down!"
 "One step at a time, please.").
 Fascinating stuff.